Installation Walkthrough

 ZFS:

-A robust modern filesystem that supports many advanced features, such as boot environments, but it uses a lot more resources.
+A robust modern file system with many advanced features, such as boot environments, but it uses a lot more resources.
 Even so, this is the default and best practice choice for nearly all cases.

 UFS:

-An older filesystem that works well but can be fragile when it comes to sudden interruptions such as power loss.
-It uses less resources, but also doesn’t support any modern features such as boot environments.
+An older file system that works well but can be fragile when it comes to sudden interruptions such as power loss.
+It uses less resources, but also doesn’t have modern features such as boot environments.

 Partition Scheme: